Skip to Main Content

 Walking Through the Numbers

-On a USD 1.5M production based in Bali — say a 25-day shoot for a feature drama with a mid-tier international DOP, an Indonesian below-the-line crew, location work across Ubud and Seminyak, and three days at Tanah Lot or Uluwatu — the Indonesian cost base does most of the work.
-The same 25-day brief in Thailand, with a comparable crew tier and location ambition (think Krabi or Chiang Mai), realistically lands at USD 2.5–3.0M before the Thai 15–20% rebate is applied.
-After the Thai rebate, the net Thai cost still typically clears USD 2.0–2.4M — meaningfully above the Bali figure.
-Malaysia at USD 2.2–2.7M before FIMI's 30% rebate nets to roughly USD 1.5–1.9M, putting it close to Bali on a net basis but with a much smaller set of premium tropical looks.
+On an USD 1.5M production based in Bali — say a 25-day shoot for a feature drama with a mid-tier global DOP, an Indonesian below-the-line crew, location work across Ubud and Seminyak, and three days at Tanah Lot or Uluwatu — the Indonesian cost base does most of the work.
+The same 25-day brief in Thailand, with a comparable crew tier and location ambition (think Krabi or Chiang Mai), realistically lands at USD 2.5–3.0M before the Thai 15–20% rebates is applied.
+After the Thai rebates, the net Thai cost still mostly clears USD 2.0–2.4M — meaningfully above the Bali figure.
+Malaysia at USD 2.2–2.7M before FIMI's 30% rebates nets to roughly USD 1.5–1.9M, putting it close to Bali on a net basis but with a much smaller set of premium tropical looks.
 Australia at USD 4.0–5.0M before the Producer Offset still nets above USD 3.0M for the equivalent brief.

 What Eats Into the Headline Saving

-Two things typically narrow the gap.
-First, anything imported — specialist camera packages from Singapore, drone teams flown in from Australia, post-production routed offshore — is invoiced in foreign currency and erodes the Indonesian cost-base saving line by line.
+Two things mostly narrow the gap.
+First, anything imported — pro camera packages from Singapore, drone teams flown in from Australia, post-prod routed offshore — is invoiced in foreign currency and erodes the Indonesian cost-base saving line by line.
 Producers chasing the saving need to commit to local vendors wherever the spec allows.
-Second, the soft costs of working in Indonesia — slower permit cycles, multi-agency permissions, monsoon-season day buffers, language and cultural coordination — translate into longer schedules.
-The right way to model this is to add a 10–15% schedule contingency to a Bali budget versus a Bangkok budget; the saving still clears comfortably, but ignore this line and the variance can swallow it.
+Second, the soft costs of working in Indonesia — slower permit cycles, multi-agency permissions, monsoon-season day buffers, language and cultural planning — translate into longer schedules.
+The right way to model this is to add a 10–15% schedule backup to a Bali budget versus a Bangkok budget.
+The saving still clears comfortably.
+But ignore this line and the variance can swallow it.

 ACT 05